SymfonyCasts/api-platform3/sfcasts/state-options.md

 I *do* want to point out one interesting thing about this, though.
 When it embeds the `dragonTreasures`, one of the properties is `owner`.
 Right now, that *owner* is actually the `User` entity.
-Since the `User` *entity* is no longer an API resource, it's using the random `genid` thing.
+Since the `User` *entity* is no longer an API resource, it embeds it and uses the random `genid` thing.

 I'll talk about this more in a bit, but once we start creating DTOs and using *those* instead of entities, we'll probably want to use DTOs for *all* of our API resources...